inland-empire-software-development/hackday/README.md

 - Create a leaderboard page that displays all members, sorted by their score, in descending order.

 **Advanced (30pts each)**
-- Add pagination to the leaderbod page - each page should only show 10 members, sorted by their score, in descending order.
+- Add pagination to the leaderboard page - each page should only show 10 members, sorted by their score, in descending order.
 - Add sorting system to the leaderboard page.
 Possible sorting could include name, last active or most recent.
 - Create a live activity feed that shows community activity - gifting of "points".